 PREVENTION PARTNERSHIP INTERNATIONAL

-Prevention Partnership International (PPI) develops programs, provides training as well as consultation in support of children and families dealing with or at high risk for multiple problems: substance use disorders; multi-generational trauma; mental health challenges; cognitive deficits; and child abuse/neglect and family violence.
+Prevention Partnership International (PPI) develops programs and provides regional and national trainings and consultation, in support of children and families dealing with or at high risk for multiple problems: substance use disorders; multi-generational trauma; mental health challenges; cognitive deficits; and child abuse/neglect and family violence.
 All are significant Adverse Childhood Experiences (ACEs).
-More information on ACES is available under the Research tab.
+More information on ACES is available under our Research tab.

 PPI's two main curriculums are: